wp-plugins/youtube-live-stream-auto-embed/readme.txt

 The embeded player can take a few minutes to dedect a live stream before it auto embeds the live player, working on improving this in future updates.

+= Can't get the plugin to work? =

+A common error is usally due to an extra Space at the end of your API or Channel ID.

+Also make sure you have filled in ALL the fields on the plugins settings page.

+You can also test the live stream with the following details: Sky News Live 24/7

+Test Youtube Channel ID: UCoMdktPbSTixAyNGwb-UYkQ

+Test API Key: AIzaSyDtfQfxROiBBM1AydfRlOwypunxPwFgAB0

 == Screenshots ==